union-imgcross icon

 Public Holidays German employees are entitled to the following public holidays:

-• January 1 New Years’ Day(Neujahr) All
+• January 1 New Years’s Day(Neujahr) All

 • January 6 Ephiphany(Heilige Drei Könige) Baden-WürttembergBavariaSaxony-Anhalt